jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## My App - showcase the lessons along the way

+Usually, you'd be free to say leave me alone.
+Techvolution didn't click.
+I'm going back to my life and none of this player god nosense is my problem.
+Historically, in politics, our judges are ourselves and the philosophy we choose.
+Using it, we can bullshit ourselves out of healthy eating, self-reflection, and civic virtue.

+But in the future, the near future, our judge won't be a philosophy.
+No. It will be Nature.
+And Mother Nature doesn't take bullshit.

+Soon Evolution will be your rulebook.
+No middleman.
+No subsidies.
+No dark majic.
+No Death Star.
+No Darth Blockbuster.
+Would you be a player god, if the only person judging you, was the same person that judges cheetahs, polar bears, and ash trees?

+And welcome to the Life Star.
+A rulebook based on Techvolution, governed by human technological adaption and natural selection that makes sure humanity never stalls when upgrading to the next technological age.
+This rulebook, is why, I guarantee you, Techvolution will click in the future.
+Here's the reason why.

+===

 I never wanted to write this book.
-I wrote a similar one, "Why the 2008 Economic Crisis Was Only the Beginning" years ago (that I never showed anyone).
+I wrote a similar one, "Why the 2008 Economic Crisis Was Only the Beginning" years ago (although I never showed anyone).
 All the lessons from here are there.
-For example, it predicts the western world is trying to assert a economic ecosystem, and thus needs borders.
+For example, it predicts the western world is trying to assert a economic ecosystem, and thus wants borders.
 Trump and Brexit were as predictable as the orbit of Mars was once Newton wrote gravity's equations.

 I wanted, and am, writing "Building the Life Star" and "Starting Starfleet."
 Which in summary say, digital tools will start giving us objective facts about whose civilization is more efficient, which will let us start investing on mass into space age technology, and thus send us to the stars.